Why teach French?

 One of the popular options is the French postgraduate certificate in education (PGCE).
 It is, however, only one of several paths to becoming a French teacher.
 Others include school-centred initial teacher training (SCITT) and School Direct.
 The School Direct Training Programme and School Direct Training Programme (salaried) allow you to complete your training while working in a teaching environment.

-With the introduction of the English Baccalaureate (EBacc), it is likely that more students than ever before will be studying an MFL.
+With the introduction of the English Baccalaureate (EBacc), it is likely that more students than ever before will be studying a language.

 You can train to teach French as a single subject, French and another language, or French and another subject.
 You can choose to take a subject knowledge enhancement (SKE) course if you would like to enhance your skills in a second language.